chinhockyang/restaurant_ratings_analysis/README.md

 # TripAdvisor Restaurant Rating Analysis

 ## Data Folder
-The `data`, `models`, `images` folders in the Google Drive link below are to be placed at the same level as the notebooks in this repository.
+The `data` and `models` folders in the Google Drive link below are to be placed at the same level as the notebooks in this repository.

 Google Drive Link: https://drive.google.com/drive/folders/1Ha1sV-vQFdhpOTLZcuZnDSBNLS6wdI-l?usp=sharing

+## API Tokens Required
+- The file `05_scrape_train_stn_walk_distance` requires the use of an openrouteservice token to perform geocoding.
+Please register for a free account on 'https://openrouteservice.org/dev/#/login to obtain an ORS API token.
+- The files `05_scrape_train_stn_walk_distance`, `06_feature_engineering`, `07_EDA_restaurant_region`, `07_EDA_walking_distance_and_within_mall` require the use of a Mapbox token to perform geospatial visualisation.
+Please register for a free Mapbox account on 'https://account.mapbox.com/signup/' to obtain a Mapbox token.

 ## Dependency List